Oceanic whitetip shark

-The oceanic whitetip shark (Carcharhinus longimanus) is a large pelagic requiem shark inhabiting tropical and warm temperate seas.
-It has a stocky body with long, white-tipped, rounded fins.
+The oceanic whitetip shark (Carcharhinus longimanus) is a large requiem shark inhabiting the pelagic zone of tropical and warm temperate seas.
+It has a stocky body and iconic elongated rounded fins, with white tips.
 The species is typically solitary, though they may gather in large numbers at food concentrations.
 Bony fish and cephalopods are the main components of its diet and females give live birth.

-Though slow-moving, it is opportunistic and aggressive, and is reputed to be dangerous to shipwreck survivors.
+Though slow-moving, the shark is opportunistic and aggressive, and is reputed to be dangerous to shipwreck survivors.
 The IUCN Red List considers the species to be critically endangered.
-Recent studies show steeply declining populations as they are harvested for their fins and meat.
-As with other shark species, the whitetip faces mounting fishing pressure throughout its range.
+As with other shark species, the whitetip faces mounting fishing pressure throughout its range, with recent studies show steeply declining populations as they are harvested for their fins and meat.

 Taxonomy

+The oceanic whitetip shark is also known as the brown shark, shipwreck shark, whitetip shark, or lesser white shark.